Safeguarding overlooked ecosystems: protect, manage and restore grasslands and savannahs in Argentina, Colombia and Paraguay

 • Structures and framework conditions were set up in all countries and for all outputs of the project: I) Protect, II) Manage, III) Restore, IV) Policy and Communication, and V) Scientific Evidence and Knowledge through baseline analyses and stakeholder exchanges.

-• In all countries, first areas have been identified for supporting the creation and effective management of new and existing protected and conserved areas (PCA) based on a due diligence analysis.
+• In all project countries, areas have been identified for supporting the creation and effective management of new and existing protected and conserved areas (PCA) based on a due diligence analysis.

-• For Paraguay, three existing PAs have been selected and five new conservation units are being analysed to support their creation and/or national recognition.
+• For Paraguay, five existing PA have been selected to support, and five new conservation units are being analysed internally to support their creation and/or national recognition.

-• In Colombia, four farms were selected to be supported in the registration process to become a Natural reserve of civil society - RNSC (private and voluntary conservation), and technical support is provided.
-Progress was made in measuring management effectiveness (baseline) for three RNSC, one National Park (PNN El Tuparro) and one Integrated Management District (DNMI Cinaruco).
+• In Colombia, three farms were selected to be supported in the registration process to become a Natural reserve of civil society-RNSC (private and voluntary conservation).
+Progress was made in advancing management effectiveness (baseline) for four RNSC, one National Park (PNN El Tuparro) and one Integrated Management District (DNMI Cinaruco).

-• The current conventional beef production systems were analysed in all countries (“business as usual” model), and workshops were conducted with community members, farmers and other local stakeholders to define sustainable management models and to update the project methodology of cost-benefit analysis.
+• The current conventional beef production systems were analysed in all countries (“business as usual” model), workshops were conducted with community members, farmers and other local stakeholders to define sustainable management models, and to update and validate the project methodology of cost-benefit analysis with producers in the territory.

-• Consultations with four indigenous communities in the Paraguayan Pantanal were carried out based on the process of Free, Prior and Informed Consent (FPIC), another FPIC in the Humid Chaco community is ongoing.
-Based on the approval, work has begun to strengthen livelihoods and good management practices in the Pantanal area.
-An exchange of experiences and documentation on creole livestock in Paraguay has begun, including breeders, researchers, government, and international cooperation.
-Creole breeds are an example of livestock adapted to savanna and natural grassland ecosystems, representing a good management practice focused primarily on small producers.
+• Consultations with five Indigenous communities in Pantanal and Humid Chaco were carried out based on the process of Free, Prior and Informed Consent (FPIC).
+Based on the approval, work has begun to strengthen livelihoods and good management practices.
+Four exchange trips were conducted as part of the “Tour Criollos 2025,” involving 50 participants from research, technical, and production sectors, to observe adaptation to natural environments and exchange knowledge.
+Creole cattle breeds are key both for native grassland conservation and climate change adaptation, representing a good management practice focused primarily on small producers.

-• Similarly, methodological approaches and experiences on restoration have been assessed and first pilot areas have been selected to carry out restoration activities.
+• Similarly, methodological approaches and experiences on restoration have been assessed and pilot areas have begun to carry out restoration activities.

-• Two Colombian PhD students, one associated German PhD student, and three master students were selected so far for carrying out their research in the context of the project.
-The research focus areas and potential methods were collaboratively discussed and determined with the project partners and local institutions to ensure that the research will address pertinent local issues and contribute to institutional capacity building and knowledge interchange.
-The PhD research topics include the spatiotemporal analysis of socio-ecological networks, the relevance of private capital for conservation, and the integration of indigenous and local knowledge in fire management strategies.
-Field visits during 2024 and 2025 were realised in all three project countries to carry out research activities.
+• Two Colombian PhD students, one associated German PhD student and one Argentinian PhD student as well as three master students are carrying out their research in the context of the project.
+The PhD research topics include the spatiotemporal analysis of socio-ecological networks, the relevance of private capital for conservation, agroecological initiatives, and the integration of Indigenous and local knowledge in fire management strategies.
+Field visits between 2024 and 2026 were realised in all three project countries to carry out research activities.
 Initial results were presented at international conferences and several scientific articles are currently under development.

 Latest Update: